 Do Casual Browser Games Actually Train Your Brain?
 What the Science Says

 When most people think of "brain training," they picture a paid subscription app with cartoon puppies handing out gold stars.
-The reality is a lot more mundane — and a lot cheaper.
+The reality is a lot more mundane, and a lot cheaper.
 A free browser game that you can open in a new tab during a coffee break works just as well, and in several measurable ways it works better.
 The catch is that the benefit depends almost entirely on how you play, not what you play.
-This article walks through the cognitive skills casual games actually strengthen, the peer-reviewed research behind each claim, and the practical 20-minute routine that turns a mindless habit into a tiny daily workout for your mind.
+This article walks through the cognitive skills casual games actually strengthen, the practical 20-minute routine that turns a mindless habit into a tiny daily workout for your mind, and, importantly, the things casual games will not do for you, no matter how much the brain-training industry would like you to believe otherwise.

 Why "casual" is not the same as "useless"

-The research is most compelling when a casual game is played deliberately.
+What's least controversial in the research is this: the benefits show up most clearly when a casual game is played deliberately.
 Aimlessly sliding tiles in 2048 while watching a video does not train much of anything.
-Playing the same game with a stated rule, such as "the 2048 tile must stay in the bottom-right corner for this entire run," forces your prefrontal cortex to maintain an explicit constraint under time pressure.
+Playing the same game with a stated rule, "the 2048 tile must stay in the bottom-right corner for this entire run", forces your prefrontal cortex to maintain an explicit constraint under time pressure.
 The effort is the exercise.
 The score is just the stopwatch.

 1. Visuospatial reasoning